Celebrating pregnancy after the loss of a baby looks different for everyone

 You don’t have to feel guilty about celebrating this baby.
 There is nothing wrong with feeling happy again and looking forward to this baby and his or her life.
 We’ll make time for lots of snuggles, cuddles and kisses during your session, all of which are intended to elicit genuine joy from you and your spouse.
 Tears of happiness and moments of missing the baby who has passed happen to most parents.

-If you’re comfortable with it, tell me this is your rainbow baby.
+If you’re comfortable with it, tell me about your angel baby.
 You don’t have to share more than what you want to.
 Knowing what you and your spouse have been through in the past allows me to be more sensitive to phrases, poses and situations during your session that could be upsetting to you.
 I want to be respectful of you and what you’ve been through.

 Creative, thoughtful ways to honor your angel baby

 Wearing special jewelry to represent your baby.
-If you’re pregnant, we can drape it across your bump to involve both children.
-During Fresh 48 or in-home newborn sessions, we can help your newborn hold your jewelry in his/her hand or wrap it around their foot/toes.
+If you’re pregnant, we can drape a necklace or bracelet across your bump to involve both children.
+During Fresh 48 or in-home newborn photography sessions, we can help your newborn hold your jewelry in his/her hand or wrap it around their foot/toes.

 Making a sign that includes your angel baby’s name.
-I love when mamas use a letterboard to display a sweet phrase like “hand-picked by my brother in Heaven” for a rainbow session.
+I love when mamas use a letterboard to display a sweet phrase like “hand-picked by my brother in Heaven” for a rainbow maternity or newborn photography session.

 Or, you may not want to do anything in particular to represent your angel, and instead simply set aside a series of images or moments during your session to remember your baby.
 That’s perfectly fine too.